 1) WE TAKE A 15% COMMISSION ON MOST SALES.
 Trust us.
 15% doesn't cover the entire cost of selling at conventions and having a website.
 You don't want to know how much money we lose every year.
 That's why it's called a hobby.
-The exceptions are usually things like 25% commission on Estate sales, or less on certain hardship cases.
+The exceptions are usually things like 25% commission on Estate sales, or less than 15% on certain hardship cases.
 You can designate sales go to the charity of our choice; we support a variety of charities that include SPCA, local food banks, and so on.

 2) WE PAY OFF ON AN IRREGULAR BASIS.
 Sort of like a slot machine.
 No, actually, we've got to sell something first, and we generally like to write checks for amounts greater than $10.00.
 But you can ask at any time, in case you think we've got money for you, and just haven't had a free moment to write that check.
 Or would you rather be paid through PayPal?

 3) WE TAKE ALMOST ANY NEW OR USED MEDIA-RELATED FANZINE.
 Preferably fiction -- stories & novels.
 Newsletters don't do that well, but we're not saying no to them in general at the moment.
 Contact us to let us know what you'd like us to sell for you.
 We handle some toys, books, magazines, photos, posters, t-shirts, scripts, etc. as well.

 4) WHO SETS THE PRICE?
 You do, or we can, if you prefer.
 If you set the price, remember to include our commission.
 If you want us to set the price, let us know.
 We try to price things fairly and reasonably; we're here to make things go away, not sit on them for all of eternity.

 5) INVENTORY LIST.
 If you are setting the price, then a list of what you're sending and the prices is necessary.